uiua-lang/webua/readme.md

 # Webua

-This is a *very* work-in-progress [Uiua](https://uiua.org) backend web framework.
+This is a _very_ work-in-progress [Uiua](https://uiua.org) backend web framework.

 # Templating

 Templating is done with tag functions.
-A tag function is given attributes using (experimental) [optional arguments](https://www.uiua.org/docs/experimental#data-functions) corresponding to HTML attribute names.
-Any unrecognized attributes can be specified using the optional argument `X` which inserts arbitrary code into the tag.
+A tag function is given attributes using data definition field setters (`°⊸Attr Value`) corresponding to HTML attribute names.
+Any unrecognized attributes can be specified using the field `X` which inserts arbitrary code into the tag.
 Tag functions which take children do so via a stack argument, which is joined together into a string if it's a list of boxes.

 ```uiua
 Html ~ "git: github.com/uiua-lang/webua"